geokyr/asdf_palace/README.md

 asdf_palace
 ---------

-Repository for the Databases course Project.
+Repository for the Databases course project.

 Simulation of a Hotel Unit Database.